Ventilator and scanlations of UBS (Fansubs and Scanlations)

 There was a scanlation for Fullmetal Alchemist that has Winry's name as "Willy" and Riza's name as "Lisa".

-There is a fansub of the 2003 anime where a group of characters named after the Seven Deadly Sins included the names "Rust" and "Blatnee" (Lust and Gluttony) for several episodes before the translators apparently caught on.
+There is a Chinese bootleg of the 2003 anime where a group of characters named after the Seven Deadly Sins included the names "Rust" and "Blatnee" (Lust and Gluttony) for several episodes before the translators apparently caught on.
 This same phonetics issue leads to a subtitle of Wrath later screaming "CALL ME LASSIE!"

 One subbed version would, for several episodes at a time, refer to Ed as "The Square Enix".
+Presumably the title and the production company's close proximity on the covers and related media led the subtitlers to take a misguided shortcut.

 That same subbed version refers to Ed as "Edowado Erurixtuku", Winry as "Wuxinnrexi" (which thankfully later changed to the better-but-still-wrong "Wendy"), Roy Mustang as "Roi Masutanngu" and many other mistakes besides.
 It also uses the wrong pronoun ("he" instead of "I" comes up many times), making it really confusing to follow conversations.